Pug

 The Pug is a breed of dog with the physically distinctive features of a wrinkly, short-muzzled face, and curled tail.
-An ancient breed, with roots dating back to 400 B.C., they have a fine, glossy coat that comes in a variety of colors, most often fawn (light brown) or black, and a compact, square body with well developed and thick muscles all over the body.
+Pugs have a coat that is fine, smooth, soft, short, and glossy, coming in a variety of colors, most often fawn (light brown) or black, and a compact, square body with well developed and thick muscles all over the body.

 Pugs were brought from China to Europe in the sixteenth century and were popularized in Western Europe by the House of Orange of the Netherlands, and the House of Stuart.
 In the United Kingdom, in the nineteenth century, Queen Victoria developed a passion for Pugs which she passed on to other members of the royal family.

 Pugs are known for being sociable and gentle companion dogs.
 The American Kennel Club describes the breed's personality as "even-tempered and charming".
 Pugs remain popular into the twenty-first century, with some famous celebrity owners.
 The dogs are susceptible to various health problems due to their bred traits.

 Etymology

-There are several theories as to the origin of the name "pug".
+There are several theories as to the origin of the name "Pug".
 Some sources state the breed was named after the marmoset monkey, a popular exotic pet during the 18th century, which was also known as the "Pug-monkey".
 The Pug probably acquired its moniker on account of its flat face loosely resembling that of a primate.

 Another popular belief is that it's derived from the Latin "pugnus" meaning "fist".
 Early Pugs were commonly cropped and supposedly that alteration resulted in a head that looked like the shadow of a closed fist when viewed from the side.

-The Oxford English Dictionary has the word "pug" as in the dog breed being descended from the meaning of "A dwarf animal, an imp, etc.".
+The Oxford English Dictionary has the word "Pug" as in the dog breed being descended from the meaning of "A dwarf animal, an imp, etc.".
 Since the late 16th century the term "pug" has been used in English to describe squirrels, hares, foxes, ferret, salmon, sheep, and monkeys.
 The first attestation of "Pug-dog" is in 1749.
 The OED also notes it may be related to a now obsolete term of endearment for a person or animal.